Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-documenting-policy.md

 "markdownIncludeComplianceGroupNames": true, // default is false, set to true to include compliance group names
 ```

-In some markdown processors very long parameter name break the display.
+In some markdown processors, very long parameter names break the display.
 You can set `markdownSuppressParameterSection` to true to completely suppress the parameter section in the Markdown output.

 ```jsonc
 "markdownSuppressParameterSection": true, // default is false, set to true to suppress the parameter section in the Markdown output